"I don't know why we are here, but I'm pretty sure that it is not in order to enjoy ourselves." Ludwig Wittgenstein

 The Whole Truth

-As Richard pulled his limo up to the front of the Santa Monica police station, Lola pantomimed a tiny wave, and seemed simultaneously to float and to trudge down the station’s white steps.
+As Richard pulled his limo up to the front of the Santa Monica police station, Lola pantomimed a tiny wave, as she seemed simultaneously to float and to trudge down the station’s white steps.
 Opening the back passenger door, she slipped across the broad back seat, directly behind her chauffeur boyfriend and steeled herself for Richard’s unavoidable questions.

 Richard turned down “The Killers,” whose noisy angst blared from the car’s radio, and asked “What are you doing here?
 Were you arrested, or something?”